Compilation

 .

-It is hopefully clear by now that preprocessing allows user for writing more concise and readable routines, while at the same time ensuring that strict requirements of compilation engine are met.
+It is hopefully clear by now that preprocessing allows users to write more concise and readable routines, while at the same time ensuring that strict requirements of the compilation engine are met.

 Step 2: Recursive compilation of routines